If you suspect your dog may have eaten rat poison, take them to the closest emergency veterinarian right away. Rat poison is highly...

 In this article, you’ll find:

-As you can see in the cat age chart, your cat’s age is not as simple as a 1 to 7 ratio.
+Your cat’s age is not as simple as a 1 to 7 ratio.
 However, while other pets like dogs mature differently depending on their breed’s characteristics, cat lifespans and maturity rates stay consistent across the species.
 Typically:

 According to International Cat Care, there are six main stages of a cat’s life: